bitwarden/help/_articles/two-step-login/setup-two-step-login-fido.md

 order: "07"
 redirect_from:
   - /article/setup-two-step-login-u2f/
+description: "This Help article explains how existing Bitwarden users can set up two-step login using FIDO2 WebAuthn authenticators when logging into a Bitwarden vault."
 ---

 Two-step Login using FIDO2 WebAuthn authenticators is available for Premium users, including members of Paid Organizations (Families, Teams, or Enterprise).